Updated Review: Match.com: Beige Toyota of the Online Dating World

 Match generally doesn't particularly attract the artsy or sexy crowd, like OKCupid.
-It's not slick or exclusive like Grouper.com, or young and superficial like app-based Tinder.
-Match resists the sleaze factor often associated with PlentyofFish, and doesn't have any identified niche, like Geek to Geek (Gk2Gk) or BBWCupid.
-Nope, Match is appealing to ordinary people who are looking for a safe environment to meet a normal person.
-Match's subscribers usually need to have a job to be able to afford the membership fees, and aren't necessarily within the 18-30 year old bracket.
-Match is indeed the beige Toyota to Zoosk's Jeep, or Jdate's BMW.
+It's not focused on a youthful, more superficial demographic such as app-based Tinder.
+Match resists the sleaze factor often associated with PlentyofFish, and doesn't have any identified niche, like Geek to Geek (Gk2Gk) , BBWCupid, or Bumble.
+Nope, Match appeals to ordinary people who are looking for a safe environment to meet a "normal" person.
+Match's subscribers usually need to have a job to be able to afford the membership fees (translation: no bums) and aren't necessarily within the 18-30 year old bracket.
+Match is indeed the Beige Toyota to Zoosk's Red Jeep, or Jdate's Black BMW.

 What We Like:

 1. An easy to navigate and attractive website featuring not only dating profiles, but articles and forums by relationship experts, real life members, and authors.

 2. A huge member base, which increases your chances of meeting someone in any geographic area.

 3. The detailed search function.
 Match offers excellent an search function, which enables fine-tuning of the criteria for your potential date.

 Example: Checking the boxes in a search for "men within 10 miles of Seattle between the ages of 35-45", without any other specifics yielded 2000+ candidates.
 When we added a few preferences from the many categories, (height, weight, education level, ethnicity, and career type, etc) our options for potential matches narrowed significantly, but offered the opportunity to fine-tune matches according to specifications.